OpenDataServices/os4d/docs/privacy-notice.md

 ## Understanding website visitor and traffic patterns

 We collect data about your visits to the website, for the purpose of analysing how the website is used, so that we can improve it.
-A self hosted copy of [Matomo](http://matomo.org) is used for this.
+A self-hosted copy of [Matomo](http://matomo.org) is used for this.

 Personal data we collect: